sigsum/sigsum/doc/api.md

 Input:
 - `shard_hint`: shard hint to use as tree leaf context, ASCII-encoded decimal number.
-- `preimage`: the preimage used to compute `tree_leaf.statement.checksum`, hex-encoded.
+- `message`: the message used to compute `tree_leaf.statement.checksum`, hex-encoded.
 - `signature`: `tree_leaf.signature`, hex-encoded.
 - `verification_key`: public verification key that can be used to verify the above signature.
 The key is encoded as defined in [RFC 8032, section 5.1.2](https://tools.ietf.org/html/rfc8032#section-5.1.2),